CommodoreOS/atari-machine-edition-zone/README.md

 ## You will need all 3 setups for THEA400 Mini and Atari Gamestation Pro.

-You only need to install setup-1 if (1).
+You only need to install setup-1 only if (1).
 You are installing PCUAE on the Atari2600 Plus only and (2).
 If you only want to use 2600/7800 roms on the Atarti2600 Plus and (3).
-If you only want to use Stella Emulator 7.0 with its GUI and Retroarch built in.
+If you only want to use Stella Emulator 7.0 with its GUI and Retroarch built in so basic Atari Mode not Full.

 ## Continue reading if you want to run PCUAE Atari Machine Edition on other models(Mini/Full Size Machines).